PanagiotisKotsorgios/PI-DEFENDER/README.md

 ## About the Project

 PI-DEFENDER is an innovative school project aimed at enhancing network scanning and vulnerability assessment.
-The project seeks to equip users with an advanced tool for detecting, analyzing, and responding to potential network security threats.
+The project seeks to equip users with an advanced tool for detecting, analyzing, and responding to potential network security threats using only a raspbery pi.
 As this is a work in progress, PI-DEFENDER is continuously evolving with new features and improvements.

 ## ⚠️ Disclaimer